What should I know about coyotes?

 (b) Do not feed your pets outside or leave pet food or water bowls outside.

-(c) Do not feed wild birds, coyotes are attracted to feeding birds and the squirrels and other animals that are attracted to feeder locations.
+(c) Do not feed wild birds, coyotes are attracted to feeding birds, and the squirrels and other animals are attracted to feeder locations.

 (d) Secure your pet doors at night.